 The teaching will to a large extent follow the themes in the teaching book chapters, but additional literature will be used to support each topic.
 The additional literature will mainly be classic and contemporary articles and concepts in organic chemistry.
-When possible and appropriate, examples from the teachers own research will be used as examples of applied physical organic chemistry.
-Each topic will be introduces by the lecturer followed by discussions on the class.
-Exercises for each chapter will be handed out and discussed on the class based on the questions from the textbook or independently prepared quiz.
+When possible and appropriate, examples from the teachers' own research will be used as examples of applied physical organic chemistry.
+Each topic will be introduced by the lecturer followed by discussions in the class.
+Exercises for each chapter will be handed out and discussed in class based on the questions from the textbook or independently prepared quiz.

 It is required that all students present at least one research paper during the course.